 To achieve the National 4 Computing Science Course, learners must pass all of the required Units including the Added Value Unit.

 COMPUTER GAMES DEVELOPMENT NATIONAL PROGRESSION AWARD 4/5/6

-This course is suitable for any student, and no previous Computing qualification is necessary.
+At L4 this course is suitable for any student, with an interest in Computing Science.